Chart Color Schemes

 Calderwood features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 90.6% of all households, including 50.7% couples with children, 28.7% couples without children, and 11.0% single parent families.
-Non-family households account for 9.4%, comprising 7.6% lone person households and 1.4% group households.
-The median household size is 3.1 people, larger than the Rest of NSW average of 2.6.
+Non-family households comprise the remaining 9.4%, with lone person households at 7.6% and group households at 1.4%.
+The median household size is 3.1 people, which is larger than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households